Horses and riders wading in the ocean at Long Bay Beach in the Turks and Caicos

 ATV Tours

 ATV tours of Providenciales have become one of the more popular land activities on the island.
-Some of these tours visit the wild, less-explored west coast of Providenciales, cruising to the spectacular West Harbour Bluff and the Pirate's Cave, Malcolm's Road Beach, and Sapodilla Bay near Chalk Sound National Park.
+Some of these tours visit the wild and less-explored west coast of Providenciales, cruising to the spectacular West Harbour Bluff and Bonefish Point, Malcolm’s Road Beach, and Sapodilla Bay near Chalk Sound National Park.
+Another popular stop is the Turk's Head Brewery, which serves locally made beers on tap at its dedicated brewpub, The Taproom.

-Another popular stop is the Turk's Head Brewery, which serves a variety of locally made craft beers on tap.
-An ATV tour of Providenciales is a fun way to see a large portion of the island in a short amount of time while catching the breeze and some sun.
+An ATV tour of Providenciales is a fun way to see a large portion of the island in a short amount of time while enjoying the breeze.
 Some companies also offer tours that visit points of interest on the eastern side of the island, such as Long Bay and The Hole.
 Most tours are 2–3 hours long.

 Horseback Riding